UlyssesZh/UlyssesZh.github.io/_posts/2024-11-15-gh-action-modules.md

 This is because it [is not good yet](https://github.com/actions/setup-node/issues/819).
 Also, because `github.action_path` ends with `/./`, it can cause some problem due to the relative pathing.
 My workflow here works around those problems.

+The hash in the cache key is calculated using JavaScript because there is no `sha256sum` command on macOS and Ubuntu runners.